이진화; Lee, Jin Hwa

 News

-• I'm invited to give a talk at COSYNE 2025 workshop on compositionality.
+• I'm awarded a Q3 Pivotal Research Fellowship for AI safety.
+(2025 June) • I'm invited to give a talk at COSYNE 2025 workshop on compositionality.
 See you in Mont-Tremblant!
 (2025 Apr) • I'm invited to visit UPF computational linguistics group led by Marco Baroni, digging up more linguistic compositionality in LLMs!
 (2025 Feb) • I'm giving a tutorial on Theoretical "Advances in Continual Learning" at COLLAS 2024, in Pisa.
 (2024 July)

 Research